-During the financial year 2015-16 your Company has not accepted any depositwithin the meaning of Sections 73 and 74 of the Companies Act 2013 read together with theCompanies (Acceptance of Deposits) Rules 2014.
+The Company has not accepted any deposits from the public during the period 2020-2021within the meaning of Sections 73 and 74 of the Companies Act 2013 read together with theCompanies (Acceptance of Deposits) Rules 2014.

 INTERNAL COMPLAINTS COMMITTEE:

 As prescribed under the provisions of Regulation 15(2) of SEBI (Listing Obligations andDisclosures Requirements) Regulations 2015 your Company does not fall under the purviewof complying with the provisions of Corporate Governance.
-During the year with theapproval of Board of Directors your Company has informed the non-applicability provision to the Bombay Stock Exchange.
+During the year your Company hasinformed the non-applicability provision to the Bombay Stock Exchange.

-The Company confirms that it has paid the annual listing fees for the year 2016-17before the due date to the Bombay Stock Exchange.
+The Company confirms that it has paid the annual listing fees for the year 2021-22 tothe Bombay Stock Exchange.

 CLOSURE OF REGISTER OF MEMBERS AND SHARE TRANSFER BOOKS:

-The Register of Members and Share Transfer books of the company will be closed witheffect from 16th September 2016 to 23rd September 2016 (both daysinclusive).
+The Register of Members and Share Transfer books of the company will be closed witheffect from 08th August 2021 to 14th August 2021 (both days inclusive).

 DIRECTORS' RESPONSIBILITY STATEMENT:

-(a) in the preparation of the annual accounts for the financial year ended 31st March2016 the applicable accounting standards and Schedule III of the Companies Act 2013have been followed and there are no material departures from the same;
+1. In the preparation of the annual accounts for the financial year ended 31s'March 2021 the applicable accounting standards and Schedule III of the Companies Act2013 have been followed and there are no material departures from the same;

-(d) the annual accounts have been prepared on a 'going concern basis;
+4. The annual accounts have been prepared on a 'going concern' basis;

 None of the employees of the Company drew remuneration which in the aggregate exceededthe limits fixed under Section 134(3)(q) read with Rule 5 of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014